karottenreibe/caty/index.markdown

 Getting to know Caty
 ====================

-You can take a peeka at the [presentation about Caty] [presentation], a small, roughly 10 minute slide show that tells you the basics of Caty in a nice, enjoyable way.
+You can take a peek at the [presentation about Caty] [presentation], a small, roughly 10 minute slide show that tells you the basics of Caty in a nice, enjoyable way.